Why Do Dogs Wag Their Tails?

 Why do dogs wag their tails?

-Tail wagging is an instinctive behaviour that develops between 3 and 4 weeks of age depending on the breed, and is one of your dog’s primary communication methods to both other dogs and people.
+Tail wagging is an instinctive behaviour that develops between 3 and 4 weeks of age depending on your dog’s breed, and is one of the primary communication methods to both other dogs and people.
 While it’s commonly thought that dogs wag their tail to show they are happy, it can be for other reasons as well such as nervousness and excitement.

 To decipher what it means when your dog wags their tail, you’ll have to take a step back and look at the position of their tail as well as the speed of the wag itself.
-Keep reading to discover more about dog tail positions and what they mean.
+Keep reading to discover more about why do dogs wag their tails and the various dog tail signs.

 Natural position, no wag